-where $\overline{V}_{\rm{m}}=\int_{-d_{\rm{gap}}/2}^{d_{\rm{gap}}/2} V_{\rm{m}}(x)dx/d_{\rm{gap}}$ is the average image potential.
+where $\overline{V}_{\rm{m}}= \left(d_{\rm{gap}}\right)^{-1} \int_{-d_{\rm{gap}}/2}^{d_{\rm{gap}}/2} V_{\rm{m}}(x)\,dx$ is the average image potential.

-The three saddle-point equations above provide a three-step description of electron transport in the nanojunction. \begin{enumerate} \item At the time of emission, the bound electron is freed from the parent lead by the external field.
+The three saddle-point equations above provide a three-step description of electron transport in the nanojunction: \begin{enumerate} \item Emission: The bound electron is freed from the parent lead by the external field.
 Equation~\eqref{SP1} describes the energy conservation at this instant.
-The presence of the image potential lowers the junction barrier, enhancing the electron emission. \item The freed electron is accelerated by the driven field, moving across the nanojunction (Eq.~\eqref{SP2}).
-The force exerted by the image potential is disregarded here due to its weak influence in this step. \item Transmission into the opposite metallic lead: The energy accumulated in the second step is conserved and transferred to the opposite metallic lead (Eq.~\eqref{SP3}). \end{enumerate} It should be stressed that the initial energy is negative, leading to complex values of $t_{\rm{1s}}$, $\tilde p$, and $t_{\rm{2s}}$.
+The image potential lowers the junction barrier. \item Propagation: The freed electron is accelerated by the driving field, while moving across the nanojunction (Eq.~\eqref{SP2}).
+The force from the image potential is neglected due to its weak effect in this step. \item Transmission: The energy gained in the second step is carried by the electron transferred to the opposite metallic lead (Eq.~\eqref{SP3}). \end{enumerate} It should be stressed that the initial energy is negative, leading to complex values of $t_{\rm{1s}}$, $\tilde p$, and $t_{\rm{2s}}$.
 The imaginary part of the emission time $t_{\rm{1s}}$ corresponds to purely quantum processes, such as photon absorption and tunneling through the barrier, which are not allowed in the classical dynamics.
 In contrast, the imaginary component of the arrival time $t_{\rm{2s}}$ is usually related to amplitude attenuation of the transported wavefunction component~\cite{Ma_Kruger2024,ma2025robust}.